Picorelab/HardcoreLife/README.md

 [![HardcoreLife](https://www.spigotmc.org/data/resource_icons/91/91375.jpg?1618568731)](https://dev.bukkit.org/projects/hardcorelife)

-Minecraft Plugin for an Hardcore survival multiplayer with life system with 2 options :
+Minecraft Plugin for a Hardcore survival multiplayer with life system with 2 options:

-- Global Lives, the server have lives, if player die, the server lost a life
+- Global Lives: The server shares lives wit hall players.
+If a player dies, everyone loses a life.
-- Player Lives, Players have their own lives
+- Player Lives: Players have their own set of lives.

 A detailed wiki can be found [here](https://github.com/Chryscorelab/HardcoreLife/wiki/Welcome-aboard)

-Our plugin can be found here :
+Our plugin can also be found here:

 On [Github](https://github.com/Chryscorelab/HardcoreLife/releases)